ElektraInitiative/PermaplanT/doc/ci.md

 ### Deploy Prod

-There is a separate Jenkinsfile (`/ci/Jenkinsfile.release`) for production deployments.
+This stage is only manually executable through [Jenkins](https://build.libelektra.org/job/PermaplanT-Release/).
-It can only be manually triggered inside Jenkins ([here](https://build.libelektra.org/job/PermaplanT-Release/)).
+There is a separate Jenkinsfile (`/ci/Jenkinsfile.release`)for this containing build and deploy stages only (no testing).

-This Jenkinsfile only executes the necessary build steps (no checks) and deploys to the production server.
+Production is deployed to [www.permaplant.net](https://www.permaplant.net).

-The production environment is available on [www.permaplant.net](https://www.permaplant.net).
+See [release.md](./release.md) for the manual release procedure.